Dr Michaela Frye and her team are investigating a way to cut off cancer’s energy supply to prevent or treat cancer metastasis.

 This extreme flexibility that tumour cells need during metastasis is largely provided by mitochondria – the “powerhouses” of the cell.
 Dr Frye and her team are now testing whether stopping mitochondria from providing the required energy to the tumour cells could open new ways to prevent or treat cancer metastasis.

-Over the last 15 years my group studied a relatively unexplored group of enzymes that modify RNA molecules.
-However, evidence that they are important in cancer has only be provided in the last 4 years.
-My hope is now that they are exploited for new therapies within the next 5 years.Dr Michaela Frye
+Over the last 15 years my group has studied a group of enzymes that modify RNA molecules.
+However, evidence that they are important in cancer has only emerged in the last 4 years.
+My hope is that they are exploited for new therapies within the next 5 years.Dr Michaela Frye

 Our research projects wouldn't be possible without the funds we receive from people like you.
 Just £24 can pay for an hour of research.Support Us